Deep Neural Networks for Fair Market Value pricing

 Future Work

 This model is an open-source tool which is open source, free to use and the details can be found on GitHub.
-Any templates used here are based around mock generated data and are not real aircraft data.
+Any templates used here are my own creation and based around mock generated data randomly generated from list pricing data and are not real aircraft values.

 For more information or to contribute to this project, please visit the Contact Page.